ChrisDietrich405/CG.Shop/README.md

   <img src="https://img.shields.io/badge/NodeJS-green" alt="NodeJS">
 </div>

-I learned a lot about promises and async await working on this project.
-I used Toastify for alerts.
-I also finally understood how to work with state management using Context API.
+I built this practice commerce site to practice several technologies and concepts I learned how to work with state management using Context API.
 I added TypeScript to it as well.
+For the backend I used GCP's Firebase and Firestore to manage the data.

 ## How To Run This Project